01 of 15

 When looking for feathers, choose ones with fine thin shafts or quills (the center of a feather).
 Fine feathers with delicate shafts or quills will be much easier to bend and place when trying to cover a model or miniature.
 The length and size of the feathers is not important as they can be trimmed.
 Do try to avoid feathers with stiff curved quills however as they will be difficult to set on curves.

-It takes very small amounts of feathers to cover a toy or model.
-A package of biots, a package of colored teal lank feathers and one of natural feathers will probably cover at least two model dinosaurs.
-Good reason to work with a friend!Continue to 3 of 15 below.
+It takes small amounts of feathers to cover a toy or model.
+A package of biots, a package of colored teal lank feathers, and one of the natural feathers will probably cover at least two model dinosaurs.
+A good reason to work with a friend!Continue to 3 of 15 below.

 03 of 15